Frederick Gillis: Military service

 Gillis was commissioned a second lieutenant in the United States Army in August 1917 and assigned to the 103rd Infantry Regiment at Camp Bartlett in Westfield, Massachusetts.
 He sailed for overseas service on September 27, 1917.
 He was gassed while in fighting in Apremont on May 10, 1918, and remained hospitalized until June 14, 1918.
 Two days later he took part in the Battle of Xivray-et-Marvoisin.
 On July 20, 1918, he was wounded twice during the Aisne-Marne Offensive, but returned three times under fire to rescue three of his men.
 He was the only surviving officer of the 1st Battalion, 103rd Infantry and reorganized the unit at the railroad tracks in Bouresches.
 He received a promotion to first lieutenant for bravery.
 He was wounded again during a later battle and despite having his forearm smashed was able to carry a seriously wounded private to a dressing station.
-From 1922 to 1923 he was a commercial counselor to the Czechoslovakian legation in Washington, D.C.
+From 1922 to 1923 he was a commercial counselor to the Czechoslovak legation in Washington, D.C.
 In 1924 he was promoted to captain in the United States Army Reserve.
 He was awarded the Purple Heart in 1933.